Legion2/open-cue-cli/Readme.md

 When export profiles from iCUE only select "Lighting Effects" in the export settings.

 Profiles are grouped into games, this is because the SDK was designed for iCUE Game integration.
-So each subdirectory of `GameSdkEffects` represent a game and contains all it's profiles and a `priorities.cfg` file.
+So each subdirectory of `GameSdkEffects` represent a game and contains all its profiles and a `priorities.cfg` file.

 ### Use own profiles/effects
 The subdirectories of `GameSdkEffects` correspond to games, but you can also create own subdirectories.